cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 As you can see, in this context we don't have to verify which contract from L2 is sending the message (as we do on the L2 to verify which contract from L1 is sending the message).
 But we are actually using the `consumeMessageFromL2` of the `StarknetCore` contract to validate the inputs (the contract address on L2 and the payload) to ensure we are only consuming valid messages.

 > **Note:** The `consumeMessageFromL2` function of the `StarknetCore` contract is expected to be called from a Solidity contract, and not directly on the `StarknetCore` contract.
-The reason of that is because the `StarknetCore` contract is using `msg.sender` to actually compute the hash of the message.
+The reason for that is because the `StarknetCore` contract is using `msg.sender` to actually compute the hash of the message.
 And this `msg.sender` must correspond to the `to_address` field that is given to the function `send_message_to_l1_syscall` that is called on Starknet.

-It is important to remember that on L1 we are sending a payload of `uint256`, but the basic data type on Starknet is `felt252`; however, `felt252` are approximately 4 bits smaller than `uint256`.
+It is important to remember that on L1 we are sending a payload of `uint256`, but the basic data type on Starknet is `felt252`; however, `felt252` is approximately 4 bits smaller than `uint256`.
 So we have to pay attention to the values contained in the payload of the messages we are sending.
 If, on L1, we build a message with values above the maximum `felt252`, the message will be stuck and never consumed on L2.

 ## Cairo Serde

 Before sending messages between L1 and L2, you must remember that Starknet contracts, written in Cairo, can only understand serialized data.
 And serialized data is always an array of `felt252`.
-In Solidity we have `uint256` type, and `felt252` are approximately 4 bits smaller than `uint256`.
+In Solidity we have `uint256` type, and `felt252` is approximately 4 bits smaller than `uint256`.
 So we have to pay attention to the values contained in the payload of the messages we are sending.
 If, on L1, we build a message with values above the maximum `felt252`, the message will be stuck and never consumed on L2.

 So for instance, an actual `uint256` value in Cairo is represented by a struct like: